Planet Hollywood Resort

 It’s worth noting that Elara is managed as a separate property and you can’t book rooms there through Planet Hollywood – you have to go through Hilton via their website or by calling direct.

 Unfortunately self-parking is not much better.
-It’s $10 per day but the bigger issue is that the garage is located at the back of the property and requires a very, very long walk through a crowded shopping mall to get to the front desk.
+Unlike most hotels on The Strip these days it is free to park but the issue is that the garage is located at the back of the property and requires a very, very long walk through a crowded shopping mall to get to the front desk.
 If you’re toting luggage it isn’t fun.
 A solution here is if you stay at the Elara the parking garage is much closer.

 So how much is all of this newfound glory going to cost you?
 I am seeing rates as low as $79 during the week and $149 on the weekend for the standard Deluxe rooms, although $100-150 weekdays and $150-$250 for the weekends is more common.
-The Hollywood Hip rooms are running about $40 more per night with similar costs for Elara.
+The Hollywood Hip rooms are running about $40 more per night.
 Those kinds of rates are more expensive than I had hoped to see here but are very competitive with similar hotels on The Strip, especially for what they are offering.
-There is also the now-standard resort fee of $35 to add into this, which covers things like in-room Internet and gym access.
+There is also the now-standard resort fee of $37 to add into this, which covers things like in-room Internet and gym access.

 Service has been fantastic every time I’ve visited, especially in the casino where the dealers and slot attendants are extremely friendly.